 Get the Homspark shed at Amazon.

-What to Consider When Choosing the Best Shed
+What to Consider When Choosing a Shed

 While finding the right size shed to serve the owner’s storage needs is certainly crucial, other factors are also important, including design, door size, and material.
 Ahead, learn more about these and other vital attributes to consider when shopping for a new shed.

 While an 8-foot-by-10-foot shed may be the most common size, storage sheds can range dramatically in size from small 6-foot-by-3-foot sheds to large 12-foot-by- 16-foot sheds.
 To determine what size is best, use cones or stakes to mark off the floor space of a prospective shed.
 Next, place bikes, lawn mowers, garden tools, and anything else that the shed needs to hold in that footprint, taking into account the clearance required to gain access to each item (burying a lawn mower behind a fleet of bikes and gardening tools isn’t practical).

 When deciding on the size, it’s also important to consider where the shed will be placed in the yard.
 When choosing the shed’s location, keep in mind that many communities have size restrictions for outdoor sheds as well as rules regarding how close a shed can be placed to property lines.

 Sheds come in a variety of different designs, most of which are delineated by the shape of the shed’s roofline.
 Gable-style roofs consist of two sloping roof sections that meet at the roof’s peak.
 This creates a classic look that mimics the architecture of many homes.
 Barn-style roofs have a more rustic look with a gambrel roof that’s reminiscent of a barn, making them ideal for more rural neighborhoods.
 Slant roof sheds, which use two walls of different heights to create a slanted roof, look more modern, making them a good choice for urban settings.